-NEGOTIATING REAL ESTATE COMMISSION AND FEES
+REAL ESTATE COMMISSION FEES & OTHER COSTS

 - Photography – around $200 - $300 for still images.
 Some real estate companies provide complementary professional photography but be sure to establish that you own the photos should you need them again.

 - Video production – prices vary considerably and are payable directly to the videographer via an invoice addressed to you or to the agent.
 The agent must disclose any commission added but most just pass the actual fee on.